Immersed figure-8 annuli and anyons: Fun with figure-8

 We have learned that the ``figure-8" region $X_8$ represents the only nontrivial class of immersed annulus in the sphere (Table~\ref{tab:figure-8}).
 It is arguably the simplest nontrivial immersed region and is fun to play with.
 The set of superselection sectors detected by $X_8$ are $\calC_8= \{ \mu,\nu,\cdots \}$.
 Throughout this section, we assume a reference state $\sigma = |\psi\rangle \langle \psi|$ on a sphere $\mathbf{S}^2$, and the axioms {\bf A0} and {\bf A1} are satisfied everywhere on the reference state.
 Also, recall that $X$ represents the embedded annulus, which can detect the anyon types $\calC=\{1, a, b, \cdots\}$.

 The seemingly simple figure-8 region ($X_8$) already has interesting puzzles.
 The simplest one is on the existence of an Abelian sector in $\calC_8$:

-\begin{Conjecture}[Abelian sector on figure-8] $\exists \mu \in \calC_8$, such that $d_\mu =1$. \end{Conjecture} We emphasize that the conjecture is made in the context where the reference state is defined on sphere $\mathbf{S}^2$.
-An alternative version of the conjecture requires the reference state $\sigma$ defined on a disk.
-These two versions are equivalent due to the ability to ``complete" the disk into a sphere.
-One may wonder if it is possible to relax the support of the reference state further.
-This is impossible.
-If the reference state is defined on an annulus, there may not be an Abelian sector, even for an embedded annulus; this is due to topological defects, see Section~\ref{sec:defect-toric}.
+\begin{Conjecture}[Abelian sector on figure-8] $\exists \mu \in \calC_8$, such that $d_\mu =1$. \end{Conjecture} We emphasize that the conjecture is made in the context where the reference state is defined on the sphere $\mathbf{S}^2$.
+The axioms {\bf A0} and {\bf A1} are satisfied everywhere on the sphere.
+An alternative version of the conjecture requires the reference state $\sigma$ defined on an open disk.
+These two versions are equivalent due to the ability to ``complete" the disk into a sphere, as commented earlier.
+Note, however, that the conjectured statement is false if we remove the requirement of {\bf A1} centered at two or more points on the sphere.
+The counterexample is a state with a pair of topological defects.
+If topological defects (e.g., that permute $e$ and $m$ in the toric code model, reviewed in Section~\ref{sec:defect-toric}) are present, then an annulus (either embedded or a figure-8) that winds the defect point around must have no Abelian sectors.
 We shall prove Conjecture~\ref{conj:1} for Abelian anyon theory in Section~\ref{sec:Proof-Abelian}.

 Another natural question about figure-8 is whether or not